-An inclinometer is a sensor that measures the magnitude of slope, tilt, elevation, or depression of an object with respect to the gravity.
+An inclinometer is a sensor that measures the magnitude of slope, tilt, elevation, or depression of an object concerning gravity.
 The tilt indicator sensors are of various types and sizes.

 Here we will discuss all the different types of inclinometers, how they work, and what they are used for.

 An inclinometer is a sensor used to measure the magnitude of the inclination angle or deformation of any structure.
 The bent is either depicted in percentage or degrees concerning gravity.

 Inclinometer sensors are used to measure the slope gradient during activities like tunneling, excavation, and de-watering.
 Such activities affect the ground that supports the structure.

 The inclinometer installation procedure depends on the application field.
 It can be installed vertically to monitor the cut slope or any movement in the shoring wall and embankment.
 To monitor the settlement of the soil above the spot of tunneling, inclinometers are installed horizontally.

 Inclinometer sensors are of different types.
 Each inclinometer system requires a combination of equipment and sensors to measure and collect data.